 Based on community feedback, the new hospital would have a wildflower theme, and would be welcoming, calming, restful, private, environmentally friendly, and homey, with accommodations and resources for partners or support people.

-Monika Warren, Director of Women’s Health, said “[i]n any clinical work we embark on, we’re trying to assess service delivery.
+Monika Warren, Director of Women’s Health, until 2019, said “[i]n any clinical work we embark on, we’re trying to assess service delivery.
 We do our best to listen, acknowledge, and learn from what patients have told us about their experiences.
 When we plan, we start with the question ‘Will it improve patient experience?’”
 Incorporating the views of the community with the wildflower theme, spiritual spaces, green and relaxation spaces, and a homey environment is a significant step towards improving experience.
 The new programs and technology, based on years of knowledge and experience, will do the rest.

 HSC Women’s Hospital, 665 William, allows staff to build on well-established methods of care, with improved space and technology.
 It allows the dedicated staff team to improve the patient experience, and facilitate continued excellence in research, leadership, and education of women’s and maternal health.